meilisearch/multimedia-commons-meilisearch-uploader/README.md

 - **Base64 Encoding**: All valid images are encoded to base64 for Meilisearch storage
 - **Pipeline Processing**: Images flow through the pipeline as discovered - no batching in memory
 - **Concurrent Downloads**: Multiple images processed simultaneously with semaphore-based rate limiting
+- **Adaptive Upload Strategy**: Large images that exceed batch size limits are sent in separate batches
+- **Zero Data Loss**: No images are skipped due to size - all valid images are uploaded
 - **Graceful Error Handling**: Failed downloads/processing are logged and counted but don't stop the pipeline

 ## Dependencies